andreaknox-nz/real_seasons/README.md

 This was our group project for the Victoria University of Wellington course: STAT394 Multivariate Statistics, completed in Trimester 2, 2022.
 We would like to thank Professor Alejandro Frery for guidance on the approach and methods and Lewis Wyatt-Watson for contributions to the early stages of the project.

 ## Contact
-Evidence is never perfect and results can be nterpreted in different ways.
+Evidence is never perfect and results can be interpreted in different ways.
 We'd be happy to hear your comments and suggestions for improvements.
 Hate-mail is fine but may not receive a polite response :)

 Email andrea@counterbalance.co.nz